jgreathouse9/FDIDTutorial/StataVignette.md

+# Forward DID for Stata Users

-In econometrics, program evaluation is an important topic.
-Its application spans multiple disciplines.
-The simplest causal inference estimator, aside from randomzied trials, is the Difference-in-Differences estimator.
-I've already covered the basics of the algorithm in the Python vignette, so I will not here reinvent the wheel.
+I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not here reinvent the wheel.
 So, this note simply demonstrates how to use FDID for Stata 16 and up.

 First we install fdid into Stata like